 While the nature of this technology is certainly impressive, the potential dangers and uncertainties surrounding its misuse cannot be ignored.
 From reputational damage due to public-facing manipulations of content to financial loss from individual-level fraud, the various scenarios are frightening.
 People, businesses, and even governments can be negatively affected by this technology as it falls into the hands of bad actors.
 What is certain is that human defenses against fraud have been significantly eroded by the influx of deepfakes.
 Businesses can no longer count on their traditional methods of detection—their workers—to flag manipulated content.
 They need to turn to technology for a solution.

 Companies that specialize in identity assurance are now stepping in as the first line of defense against the misuse of deepfakes.
 As many of these companies also leverage machine learning, they’ve been developing their own algorithms that can determine if video or audio has been altered by deepfake technology.
-Daon has developed a family of products for this specific purpose called AI.X.
-These algorithms not only understand the difference between live feeds and those that are manipulated, but they are constantly learning from the best data possible.
-As fraudsters find ways to make deepfakes more realistic, the AI.X family of products adjust to recognize newer, more advanced fraud tactics.
+Daon has developed a family of solutions for this specific purpose called AI.X.
+Included are a range of technologies from presentation attack detection algorithms in our core proofing and authentication products, to our stand-alone xSentinel product that can determine if a voice is human or synthetically generated.
+The patented algorithms that drive these tools not only understand the difference between live feeds and those that are manipulated, but they are constantly learning from the best data possible.
+As fraudsters find ways to make deepfakes more realistic, the AI.X family of solutions adjust to recognize newer, more advanced fraud tactics.

 Deepfake: the Battle to Determine What is Real vs (Deep)Fake!